Underground Garage Shelter, W.A.R.T.S

 Nard stands at his bedside for several long seconds and Turner almost thinks the man will stay before he takes a few loud steps toward the door.
 There is a rustle of fabric before the squeaking of the glass doors signals the man’s full retreat outside.
 Turner releases a heavy sigh and opens his eyes.
 Nard has let down the shade cloth to block the sunlight and closed the doors.

-Turner sits up a bit, moaning as he shifts and looks around the room for any signs.
+Turner sits up a bit, moaning as he shifts and studies the room for any signs.
 Signs that Priya has visited him, something…maybe a note.
 The corner of his mouth quirks up as he thinks of what she might write on a tiny slip of paper.
 After a short search, and no note in sight, he drops back against the pillow and knocks the cup to the ground.
 The clatter is loud and irritating, and he whispers a little “Sorry” to the small boy in the bed beside his.

 He grips the side of the cot and leans down to grab the cup…but it’s out of reach.
 He grasps for it one more time ignoring the cot’s groans, but his legs move a bit too far to the right and force him to still.
 He backpedals with his hand on the ground, pushes up on the side of the mattress, and lies back, breathing out a sigh of relief that he didn’t fall over.
 A layer of sweat trails down the back of his neck and forehead, another thing to complain about to Priya when she finally gets her beautiful ass up to visit him.
 If she ever does.